 We allow children to go with a kayak that are 8 years or older.
 For some tours the minimum age is 10 years.
-Children must be accompanied by an adult in a double kayak.
+Each child must be accompanied by an adult in a double kayak.

 10. What size are the groups?

-Our groups consist of 10 guests and one guide.
+On our short tour 'Dscovery tour', groups consist of a maximum of 10 guests to one guide.
+On our longer tours (7 sisters and Farm tours) groups consist of a maximum of 8 guests to one guide.
 We offer private tours as well.
 Please contact us for more information.

 11. How stable are the kayaks?